MSIIP/Med-2E3/README.md

 ![architecture](./assets/architecture.png)

-Med-2E3 is the first 3D medical MLLM to integrate a dual 3D-2D encoder architecture.
+Inspired by clinical practice, where radiologists focus on both 3D spatial structure and 2D planar content, we propose **Med-2E3**, a 3D medical MLLM that integrates a dual 3D-2D encoder architecture.
+To aggregate 2D features effectively, we design a Text-Guided Inter-Slice (**TG-IS**) scoring module, which scores the attention of each 2D slice based on slice contents and task instructions.
+To the best of our knowledge, Med-2E3 is the **first** MLLM to integrate both 3D and 2D features for 3D medical image analysis.

 ## :newspaper: News